taichi221228/taichi221228/.scaffdog/component.md

     message: "What is the name of component?"
     if: inputs.type != "page"
     initial: "index"
+  path:
+    message: "What location is this component?"
+    initial: ""
   hasProps:
     confirm: "Does this component have props?"
     initial: false